What is Contempt of Court?

 Criminal contempt of court includes any actions that disrupt a court proceeding, such as yelling at a judge, refusing to testify, and disrupting a trial.
 Unlike civil contempt of court penalties, criminal contempt of court penalties are meant to punish alleged offenders and can live on as separate charges long after their cases are resolved.
 Individuals charged with criminal contempt of court have the same rights afforded to individuals charged with other criminal offenses, such as the right to legal counsel.
 Like other criminal charges, criminal contempt of court charges must be proven beyond a reasonable doubt to find the alleged offender guilty.

 Direct contempt of court occurs when an act occurs inside the courtroom.
 Indirect contempt of court occurs outside the courtroom.
 Typically, civil contempt of court occurs indirectly and criminal contempt of court occurs directly, but this is not always the case.

 Your lawyer can help you defend your case against a contempt of court charge to avoid its penalties.
 As soon as you are notified of your contempt of court charge, seek legal counsel to start developing an effective defense strategy.

 Work with an Experienced Miami Criminal Defense Lawyer

 If you have been charged with contempt of court, work with an experienced criminal defense lawyer to defend your case.
 If your court order was not related to criminal law, the lawyer who handled your previous case might not have the expertise to effectively help you defend your case against the charge.
-Contact our team of Miami criminal defense lawyers at Ratzan & Faccidomo, LLC today to set up your initial consultation with a member of our firm.
+Contact our team of Miami defense lawyers at Ratzan & Faccidomo, LLC today to set up your initial consultation with a member of our firm.